anz-bank/decimal/README.md

 ### Formatting

-`Decimal64` provides a range of ways to present numbers, both for human and machine consumption.
+`Decimal64` provides numerous ways to present numbers for human and machine consumption.

 `Decimal64` implements the following conventional interfaces:

 - `fmt`: `Formatter`, `Scanner` and `Stringer`
-  - It currently supports specifying a precision argument, e.g., `%.10f` for the `f` and `F` verbs, while support `g` and `G` is [on the board](https://github.com/anz-bank/decimal/issues/72), as is [support for a width argument](https://github.com/anz-bank/decimal/issues/72).
+  - It currently supports specifying a precision argument, e.g., `%.10f` for the `f` and `F` verbs, while support for `g` and `G` is [planned](https://github.com/anz-bank/decimal/issues/72), as is [support for width specifiers](https://github.com/anz-bank/decimal/issues/72).
 - `json`: `Marshaller` and `Unmarshaller`
 - `encoding`: `BinaryMarshaler`, `BinaryUnmarshaler`, `TextMarshaler` and `TextUnmarshaler`
 - `encoging/gob`: `GobEncoder` and `GobDecoder`

-- thus enabling the use of decimal numbers in the `fmt.Printf` family.
+The following methods provide more direct access to the internal methods used to implement `fmt.Formatter`.
+(For maximum control, use `fmt.Printf` &co or invoke the `fmt.Formatter` interface directly.)

 - `Decimal64.Append` formats straight into a `[]byte` buffer.
 - `Decimal64.Text` formats in the same way, but returns a `string`.